EXCLUSIVE: WHO Chief Names New Team of Directors – Mostly Familiar Faces

 Within the Division of Health Systems, the Director’s post for the Global Centre for Traditional Medicine will remain vacant, with Shyama Kuruvilla acting.

-The newly combined department of the WHO Academy, Health Workforce and Nursing, the acting director is David Atchoarena, who assumed leadership of the Academy in 2023 and following a long career at the UN Educational, Scientific and Cultural Organization, UNESCO.
+As for the new department of the WHO Academy, Health Workforce and Nursing – a merger of three former entities – the acting director is David Atchoarena, who was appointed in 2023 to head the WHO Academy, a flagship project of Tedros, following a long career at the UN Educational, Scientific and Cultural Organization, UNESCO.

 Dr. Gaya Gamhewage, Director, Prevention & Response to Sexual Exploitation, Abuse and Harassment, World Health Organization, speaks on 29 November, 2022 at the United Nations in Geneva.